 New York Governor Andrew Cuomo is cracking down on those who have been violating physical distancing measures and gathering in large crowds.

-In a press conference on Sunday, Cuomo reminded bar and restaurant owners that violations of the state’s reopening policies and guidelines could result in the loss of their liquor license.
-He also emphasized the vital responsibility of members of the public to wear facial coverings and appropriately distancing from one another to hinder the transmission of COVID-19.
+In a press conference on Sunday, Cuomo reminded bar and restaurant owners that violations of the state’s reopening policies and guidelines could result in the loss of their liquor licence.
+He also emphasized the vital responsibility of members of the public to wear facial coverings and appropriately distancing from one another to hinder transmission of COVID-19.

 - See also:

 Cuomo stated that he and his government have received 25,000 complaints regarding large gatherings at businesses violating the state’s guidelines.
 He continued that they have never received more complaints in such a short time.

 “What’s alarming about the 25,000 is the volume, but it also shows how smart people are and how offended people are that they’re calling and complaining,” he explained.
 “They’re afraid for themselves.
 They walk past the business.
 They see the businesses violating the rules, and they are saying my health is jeopardized — my health — and that’s why they’re complaining.”

 We have received 25,000 complaints of reopening violations.

 Bars or restaurants that violate the law can lose their liquor license.